Home / packaging / supplies / peanuts

 Why are Packing Peanuts Important in Packaging?

-Packing peanuts is important because reduce transit damage by controlling movement and distributing mechanical stress.
+Packing peanuts are important because they reduce transit damage by controlling movement and distributing mechanical stress.
 During shipping, parcels encounter three main forces, which are vertical drops, side-to-side vibration, and compression from stacked boxes.
-Packing peanuts fill space around the product and slow down movement inside the carton.
+Packing peanuts fill the space around the product and slow down movement inside the carton.
 This loose-fill layer spreads impact across many small contact points, which reduces cracks, dents, and surface scratches on items with uneven shapes, such as glassware, tools, or bundled products.

 Loose-fill packing peanuts also conform to irregular shapes without custom inserts.
 Mixed items, sharp corners, and uneven surfaces remain immobilized as small foam or starch pieces fill gaps and increase internal friction.
 This reduces impact damage in sample kits, bundled orders, and nonstandard cartons.